-Your half bath is one of the rooms of your home that every guest will see, so this small room makes a big impression.
+Your half bath, a.k.a. powder room, is one of the rooms of your home that every guest will see.
+Needless to say, this small room makes a big impression.
 Make it pop by adding a few designer touches.

 - “Furnish” the room with a wood vanity and cabinets in a rich finish that would be nice enough to display in the bedroom or kitchen.